 One of my first clients was a startup real estate website.
 I managed to land the gig because I’d spent a number of years working in property in London.
 The editor knew they wouldn’t have to teach me anything about the industry, the only chance they were taking was on my ability as a writer.
 Something I’d negated by sending through relevant samples.

 So here’s where you start.
 You look through your past and create a list of at least ten items detailing the areas where you have experience.
 Don’t just focus on your professional experience either.
-You might be a Scout leader knowledgable in survival tactics or a former competitive gymnast who’s competed at the national level.
+You might be a Scout leader knowledgeable in survival tactics or a former competitive gymnast who’s competed at the national level.